develop personal style with the film factor

 The film factor ensures your visual message is immediate and on brand.

-STEP 2.
-THE STYLE CODE
+THE STYLE CODES

 Before the French Revolution, clothing changes were enforced from within royal courts.
 Marie Antoinette and her personal stylist, Rose Bertin dictated a fashionability determined by the wearer’s ability to occupy a space of power through physical distance and luxurious textures.
 The more space and texture the body absorbed, the more culture it conveyed.
 During The Roccoco extremely wide hoops and paniers achieved both goals: taking up space and keeping others at a distance.
 Heavy, decorated fabric texture occupied physical space increasing the wearer’s power.
 High decorated hair, occupied space, bestowing the wearer with power and fashionability.
 After the storming of the Bastille, a radical shift occured.
 The complex fashion system was born.